ryt/activity-metrics/README.md

 - The `logs/` directory is the parent directory for all logs & related folders.

 #### File Names & Location
-In the above example, let's assume the date for the entry was **Jan 1, 2024**, here are the basic rules:
+In the above example, let's assume the date for the entry was **Jan 1, 2024**.
+Here are the basic rules:

 - The location of the log file would be `2024/01/01.txt`.
 - Each log file is named accoring to the date number of the day.